html

 AUM

-Meditation and practical applications for the Western mind.
+A practical guide to meditation for the Western mind.

 AUM is a grounded, non-mystical guide to understanding how the modern mind actually works — and how to step out of compulsive thought without abandoning intelligence, skepticism, or daily life.